 JW Marriott Miami Turnberry Resort and Spa

 The JW Marriott Miami Turnberry Resort and Spa completed a brand-new renovation recently, including a huge water park.
-While it’s not located right on the beach, there is a complimentary shuttle that will take you to the beach.
+While it’s not located right on the beach, there is a complimentary shuttle that will take you to the beach during your stay.

-Kids will love the water park, which includes a lazy river, triple Flowrider, zero-entry pool, water structure for younger kids, and water slide tower with 7 different slides.
+Kids will love the brand-new water park complex, which includes a lazy river, triple Flowrider, zero-entry pool, water structure for younger kids, and water slide tower with 7 different slides.
 You’ll easily be able to spend at least one full day there.